 This is why mental health has to be taught in communities, including the workplace environment so people can learn how to recognize mental health symptoms and help their loved one or peers overcome these issues.
-But one of the most important actions to remind communities is to show for their loved ones or peers is love, compassion and respect.
+But one of the most important actions to remind communities is to how to care for their loved ones or peers is love, compassion and respect.
 Why?
 Because speaking as someone with mental illness, it’s not an easy thing to disclose to those who don’t understand especially to loved ones.
 Harvey’s secretary, Gretchen also did something I am doing and many bloggers are doing…sharing our story.
 Doing so, encourages others suffering from the mental illness to be remain empowered and enlightened.
 It provides trust and respect of ourselves and the other person.
 Also, what helps is having a great psychiatrist.
 Not a “Dr. Feelgood.”
 Find a psychiatrist that treats you like a person, not just a patient or number.
 Find one that will challenges you…the one who will challenge you to go into the places within yourself you don’t like.
 Lastly, what I liked about the episode is the scene where you see Harvey trying to compose himself, before putting on his game face and shutting Jack Soloff down.
 When going through mental illness, I feel at most times, I have to put on a mask before I encounter anyone.
 Like Harvey, I always want to remain cool and collected when meeting with anyone.
 Doing so makes it hard for anyone to believe I live with with mental illness, because I carry myself like I’m worth a million bucks.
 Although, when I’m not “charged” up, I feel I am worth 2 bucks.
 Does it suck to pretend around others that everything is fine?
 Yes, but sometimes I feel the deception helps me believe I’m okay and I don’t have anxiety and depression.
 After all, the mind is a powerful thing.